Yonle/nodeJsVoip/Fork Notice.md

 Because i don't want to get any stress, The **Start Button** and both Input and Output canvas is modified with this blank file into actual CSS file.

 ### 3. I modified `main.js`
-Due to deprecated old API `navigator.getUserMedia`, I replaced it with the new ones as `navigator.mediaDevices.getUserMedia`, Also disabled those function:
+Due to deprecated old API `navigator.getUserMedia`, I replaced it with the new ones as `navigator.mediaDevices.getUserMedia`, Also disabled those function for clean/fresh audio quality:
  - AudioOscillator
  - BiquadFilter
  - DynamicCompression

-Disabled those function for Actual Mic audio quality.
 Keep in mind that this will transmit a lot of data in second.
 Not only that, Noise Suppression is not available because i disabled these function and can caused your Speaker Sound to be listened by your mic.

 ### 4. I removed `socket.io.js`
 From earlier, Socket.io already gave a path to their socket.io script from beginning: `/socket.io/socket.io.js`.
 So i guess we do not need it either way.